ibm-cloud-docs/vmwaresolutions/vrw/vrw-addingremovingservers.md

 {{site.data.content.vrw-deprecated-note}}

-Expand or contract the capacity of your {{site.data.keyword.rw}} instances according to your business needs, by adding or deleting VMware vSphere® ESXi™ servers or Network File System (NFS) storage.
+Expand or contract the capacity of your {{site.data.keyword.rw}} instances according to your business needs, by adding or deleting VMware vSphere ESXi™ servers or Network File System (NFS) storage.

 ## Before you add or delete ESXi servers
 {: #vrw-addingremovingservers-before}